 You can see that the drawings are more of a functional flow diagram, and show how different (albeit numbered) components make up a system.
 Not all utility patents are shown in this manner, but I wanted to give you an idea that the drawings (especially for methods/systems claims) are often shown using diagrams.

-These patents, protect the way something looks, as opposed to what it does.
+These patents protect the way something looks and not what it does.
 However, they are a bit more limited because they must be able to be built in 3D.
 Meaning, it must be an “article of manufacture” as the law states.

 Design patents are completely opposite from utility patents, in that they do NOT protect the functionality of a 3D article, but instead protect the form, shape, relationships, surface textures, and design.